neiltranterralogic/roku_builder/README.md

  * Remove magic numbers from ConfigManager
  * Increase testing
  * Move RokuBuilder::Controller to RokuBuilder?
- * Allow start and end delimiter to be configured
+ * Allow start and end delimiter for tests to be configured

 ## Contributing